ethan-purposemed/presentation-the-book-of-story/slides/02-what-is-storybook.md

 ## Component driven development

 By leveraging Storybook we can build in isolation which is a benefit for both developers, designers, and testers.
-Developer especially benefits from this as it allows them to focus on the component and not the rest of the application and actually is a good way to right components that are easy to test and not tied to any external dependencies.
+Developer especially benefits from this as it allows them to focus on the component and not the rest of the application and actually is a good way to write components that are easy to test and not tied to any external dependencies.